Where to go in England, Scotland, and Wales in 1, 2, or 3 weeks

 Brighton is a seaside town directly south of London and you can reach it on an affordable commuter train in about an hour.
 Especially in the summer months, Brighton is very lively both during the day and in the pubs and bars at night.
 It has a large pier at its heart that is covered with rides and games and all of the kitchy things you might expect in an old-timey seaside resort.

 It’s small enough that you can get a good feel for the place in only a few hours so it’s a good day trip.
 But hotels here tend to be a bit cheaper than those in London so staying a night or two can be fun.
 In spite of being kind of an old fashioned destination, Brighton is rather hip and many well-heeled London workers call it home all year round.
-Brighton is also arguably England’s gay capital.
+Brighton is also arguably England’s gay capital, at least outside of London.

 Oxford and/or Cambridge: Day trip or 1 night